-• Obtaining safety glasses - One pair of high quality, non-prescription safety glasses will be provided to all staff, students, interns, and visitors staying for a significant time period.
-There are also temporary visitor glasses mounted outside most labs in the Department.

-• Prescriptive Safety Glasses:
+- Obtaining safety glasses One pair of high quality, non-prescription safety glasses will be provided to all staff, students, interns, and visitors staying for a significant time period.
+Temporary visitor glasses are also mounted outside most labs in the Department. - Prescriptive Safety Glasses: